ICRAR/EAGLE/docs/settings.rst

 **Translate With New Categories** - Replace the old categories with new names when exporting.
 For example, replace 'Component' with 'PythonApp' category.

-**Open Tanslator In Current Tab** - When translating a graph, display the output of the translator in the current tab.
+**Open Translator In Current Tab** - When translating a graph, display the output of the translator in the current tab.

-**Creat Applications For Construct Ports** - When loading old graph files with ports on construct nodes, move the port to an embedded application.
+**Create Applications For Construct Ports** - When loading old graph files with ports on construct nodes, move the port to an embedded application.

 **Skip 'Closes Loop' Edges In JSON Output** - We've recently added edges to the LinkDataArray that 'close' loop constructs and set the 'group_start' and 'group_end' automatically.
 In the short-term, such edges are not supported by the translator.
 This setting will keep the new edges during saving/loading, but remove them before sending the graph to the translator.